Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

 Next, we add and subtract $\arctan(\Delta \varphi_\eps)$ in the first summand on the right-hand side and $\Delta \varphi$ in the second summand on the right-hand side, and use the fact that $\arctan$ is an increasing function.
 We have

 Now, we want to let $\eps\to 0$.
-We recall that along a (non-relabeled) subsequence we have (keep in mind that in \eqref{solu-1} we have $u:=u(\,\cdot\,;\eps)$ and the function $u$ below is from Theorem \ref{existence} i.e. it is independent of $\eps$) Thus, letting $\eps\to 0$ in \eqref{solu-1} along the subsequence chosen in Theorem \ref{existence}, we reach to the following admissibility conditions.
+We recall that along a (non-relabeled) subsequence we have (keep in mind that in \eqref{solu-1} we have $u:=u(\,\cdot\,;\eps)$ and the function $u$ below is from Theorem \ref{existence} i.e. it is independent of $\eps$) Thus, letting $\eps\to 0$ in \eqref{solu-1} along the subsequence chosen in Theorem \ref{existence}, we reach to the following entropy solutions concept.